MicrosoftDocs/cpp-docs/docs/cpp/ASAN/examples-new-delete-type-mismatch.md

+---
+title: "New delete type mismatch."
+description: "Source examples and live debug screen shots for new delete type mismatch errors." ms.date: 02/05/2021
+f1_keywords: ["ASan","Address Sanitizer","memory safety","New delete type mismatch", "ASan examples"]
+help viewer_keywords: ["ASan","Address Sanitizer","ASan examples","New delete type mismatch"]
+---

 # New delete type mismatch

-In the following C++ example only ~Base, not ~Derived is called.
-This is because Base's dtor is not virtual.
-When we `delete b`, the destructor is hard wired by default, to delete an empty base class (or 1-byte on Windows).
-This is an error common to C++ inheritance.
+In the following example, only ~Base, and not ~Derived is called.
+The compiler generates a call to ~Base() because Base's `destructor()`isn't virtual.
+When we `delete b`, the object's destructor is bound to the default definition.
+The code will delete an empty base class (or 1 byte on Windows).
+Missing the **virtual** keyword for the destructor declaration, is a common C++ error when using inheritance.

 ## Example - virtual destructor